Merri/map-generator/README.md

 Setting up development environment
 ----------------------------------

 Just clone to your preferred git project location.
-You need Node and also the following.

-	npm install -g browserify
+You need Node and a local webserver to serve the `public/index.html` file (you can also just open the file in browser, but accessing images has cross-origin protection so map render features are more limited).

+To get started with development itself:

-	npm install -g watchify
+	npm install

-After this you should be able to run continuous preprocessing by typing `npm start`.
-JavaScript is processed on the fly.
+After running this you should have the dev environment running and be able to run continuous preprocessing by typing `npm start`.
+JavaScript is processed on the fly into `public/bundle.js`.
+Once you're done you should do `npm run build` to compile the production version.

-*TODO*: figure out build and dev switch